-Scapino Ballet is the most dramatic – in the sense that it tells linear stories, often almost wordless plays – of Holland’s several world class contemporary dance companies so perhaps it is not surprising that Ed Wubbe has taken the 1942 film to create the company’s new work.
-An obvious choice even, because the story has everything – love, war, intrigue, an exciting location and myriad colourful characters.
+Scapino Ballet is often the most dramatic – in the sense that it tells linear stories, often almost wordless plays – of Holland’s several world class contemporary dance companies so perhaps it is not surprising that Ed Wubbe has taken the 1942 film to create the company’s new work.
+An obvious choice even, because the story has everything – love, war, intrigue, an exciting and exotic location and myriad colourful characters.
 It also has a memorable soundtrack with some wonderful music, including the classic As Time Goes By.
 You could almost believe that most of Mr Wubbe’s work had already been done for him.

 But it is the mark of a great artist that he brings a new perspective to any situation, reveals things that were not immediately apparent and, most importantly, puts his own unique and original stamp on it.
 Ed Wubbe and the Scapino dancers have done just that with Casablanca.

-Instead of the dozens on colourful characters in the film, Mr Wubbe has opted for all the company to be wearing more or less the same unisex two piece suit, in either white or beige.
+Instead of the dozens of colourful characters in the film, Mr Wubbe has opted for all the company to be wearing more or less the same unisex two piece suit, in either white or beige.
 Rick’s Bar in the Moroccan city exists between war and peace, between love and hate and between loyalty and betrayal.
 It is represented in this production by a semi-circular set with a ramp running down to stage level most of which is taken up with a revolve.

 The opening scene was brilliant.
 Lit by one ground level spotlight which threw huge black shadows of a group of gamblers at the roulette wheel.
 The lone low key light was a feature of most of the scenes and very effective and dramatic it was too.
-There were a couple outstanding sequences featuring the whole company and some really beautiful pas-de-deux and there were some fine circus skills on display (see photo), but for me it was the set pieces that worked best.
+There were a couple of outstanding sequences featuring the whole company and some really beautiful pas-de-deux and there were some fine circus skills on display (see photo), but for me it was the set pieces that worked best.
 The final scene (at the airport in the film) was breath-taking with the company slowly entering down the ramp each carrying a black ostrich feather fan.
-No stripper could have manipulated the fans dexterously as they became, in turn, a propeller and flying wings.
+No stripper could have manipulated the fans more dexterously as they became, in turn, propellers and flying wings.